 But do people really understand what the word empathy means?
-And how so many people can see empathy so differently, in creating exceptional customer experiences?
+And how so many people can see empathy so differently, in their efforts to create exceptional customer experiences?

-In the convenient online world we have found ourselves in, driven by virtual customer service and minimal human interaction, customers are craving greater connection.
-They want to feel valued…not just a reference number or case number, especially when the going gets tough and a situation turns pear shaped.
-This is where empathy is required.
+In this convenient online world in which we have found ourselves driven by virtual customer service and minimal human interaction, customers are craving greater connection.
+They want to feel valued…not just a reference number or case number.
+Especially when the going gets tough and a situation turns pear shaped.
+This is where empathy is key to defusing your customer.
 Empathy is a human quality that is not possible in a virtual world.

 So what is empathy?
 Empathy is generally thought of as the sensitivity to, and understanding of, the mental states of others.
 But it is not quite that simplistic.

 Although the emotional intelligence researchers are yet to agree on a precise definition of these constructs, a consensus has emerged that there are two types of empathy…‘affective empathy’ and ‘cognitive empathy’.

-When it comes to customer service one of these is an excellent skill to own, but the other can be very detrimental to the well-being of customer service officers.
+When it comes to customer service one of these is an excellent skill to own, but the other can be very detrimental to the wellbeing of your people.

 So, what is the difference between these two types of empathy?